When did the boarding program start?

 Outside of school hours and on weekends, residential students may wear casual attire.
 Students should bring a full range of comfortable casual clothing, sufficient for about eight days (to allow time for laundering).
 Other suggested items include:

-The uniform items below can be purchased at the start-of-school uniform sale (alterations available) and many at the Sports Shop throughout the year.
+The uniform items below can be purchased at the start-of-school uniform sale (alterations available) and throughout the year at the Blues Shop.

 Can my son bring his bike?